-We included this section because we want to ensure that you don’t get frustrated and think that other people with much higher pricing are ripping you off (although you still have to watch out for those you can’t trust!)
+We included this section to ensure that you don’t get frustrated and think that other people with much higher pricing are ripping you off (although you still have to watch out for those you can’t trust!)

 Many factors affect how a wedding professional sets their pricing.

 Ask them questions and check their portfolio thoroughly.
 The more experienced and exposed they are in the industry, the higher the fee is – which is fair; especially, you are paying for the expertise and the network of other professionals they have already worked with.

 There are amazing wedding professionals that also have great talent that is up and coming.
 If you are working with a strict budget, consider reaching out to them to check their pricing.

 As you ask around for quotes from vendors, be sure to check your last day of booking to lock in the price they have quoted.